-Manaslu circuit trek also known as the New Annapurna Circuit Trek is popular for its virgin trails, untouched natural beauty and relatively primitive trekking experiences.
-Classified as restricted by the Nepal government, this trek is for those who are just looking pure trekking without much expectations for trekking luxuries that are available in the Annapurna Circuit Trek.
+Manaslu circuit trek also is known as the New Annapurna Circuit Trek is popular for its virgin trails, untouched natural beauty and relatively primitive trekking experiences.
+Classified as restricted by the Nepal government, this trek is for those who are just looking pure trekking without much expectations for trekking luxuries that are available on the Annapurna Circuit Trek.

 Along with unravished trekking route during which you rarely see a human being, this trekking route is focused on circumnavigating around the Mount Manaslu- the 8th highest peak in the world (8,156 m) along with spectacular views of Himchuli (7890m), the Ganesh Himal (7429m) along with other peaks of the Annapurna Himalayan Range.

 MANASLU TREKKING CIRCUIT VS OTHER TREKKING CIRCUITS IN NEPAL

 The Manaslu circuit trek provides all the elements of trekking in Nepal- Hindu and Buddhist culture, protected wildlife, rhododendrons and wildflowers, raging rivers, precarious bridges and stunning snow-capped mountain scenery and deep and wild gorges.
 Developed as part of the Greater Himalayan Trail, the Manaslu Trekking Circuit, is probably the best trekking route in the region provided that the trekkers are willing themselves to some hardships – like not expecting better tea hours and European class tea, set aside the continental dishes.
 And most importantly – it takes a lot of willingness and desire to explore the wild nature of opting this trek.

 Day 1: Arrival, getting to the capital of Himalayas.

 Day 2: explore Kathmandu city, Preparation for the trek.